 This is one of my favourite fish, ever since I first saw them off the coasts of Oman.
 It’s not hard to see why its called the Picasso triggerfish with its distinctive markings, but it is also known as the lagoon triggerfish.

 9. Oriental sweetlips

-The oriental sweetlips is easy to spot as it has very definite continuous stripes and large yellow eyes.
+The oriental sweetlips is easy to spot as it has very definite continuous black stripes and large yellow eyes.